Chukak/containers/docs/sorted_list.md

 To get the iterator to the end of the list, use the `end()` method.
 Returns the iterator to the end of the list.
 You can reduce the iterator.
 But, don\`t increase this iterator!
-Be carefulm when you reduce this iterator.
+Be careful when you reduce this iterator.

 To get the type of iterators, use `sorted_list<...>::iterator` or use `auto`.
 ```cpp